hoobs-org/core/docs/developing-plugins.md

 ## Configuration Files

-Homebridge(X) will try to pre-configure plugins when installing.
+HOOBS will try to pre-configure plugins when installing.
 This will look for a **config.schema.json** file and insert the default configuration into the main configuration.

 Here is an example **config.schema.json** file: